Nooowin/LoL-pro-analysis/README.md

 Against our significance level of .05, we fail to reject the null hypothesis.
 There is not enough evidence to conclude that the distribution of `side` is from when `goldat25` is missing and when it is not missing.

 ### Hypothesis Testing
+We will see if there is a difference in win rate for pro teams starting on blue side and pro teams starting on red side.
+Understanding whether a side offers a consistent advantage is important for balancing the game and team strategy.

+**Null:** The true win rate for teams on blue side is the same as the true win rate for teams on the red side

+**Alternate:** The true win rate for teams on blue side is greater than the true win rate for teams on the red side

+**Test Statistic:** The sample proportion of wins on blue side minus the sample proportion of wins on the red side

+**Significane Level/Alpha:** .05

+A histogram of the permutation test is pictured below, alongside a dotted vertical line of the observed difference in true win rate in our dataset.

+<iframe
+  src="assets/plot5.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>

+My observed statistic was around .07.
+After simulating null 1000 times and comparing the observed statistic to the calculated difference in proportions for each simulation, I got a **p-value = 0.0**.
+We **reject the null hypothesi**s** and accept the alternate.
+There is statistically significant evidence that the true win rate for teams on blue side is greater than the true win rate for for teams on red side.

 ### Framing a Prediction Problem